vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 I found Netlify easy to set-up and get underway.

-Netlify works by granting access to your code-base on Github.
+Netlify works by granting access to your code-base on GitHub.
 It then watches your chosen branch and every-time you push to the branch (it acts like [Jenkins](https://jenkins.io)) and builds then deploys it.

 Netlify allow you to configure HTTPS and some basic controls over your domain, which are all most people need.